Harris English maintains 2-stroke lead at TPC Southwind

 “You’ve got to keep the gas pedal down,” he said.
 “The scores are pretty low right now and you can’t let up.”

-Smith, who finished 10th at the Tokyo Olympics last weekend, said he wasn’t aware of how few putts he had taken until he “adding them up” as he walked down the 17th fairway.
+Smith, who finished 10th at the Tokyo Olympics last weekend, said he wasn’t aware of how few putts he had taken until he “was adding them up” as he walked down the 17th fairway.

 “I said, ‘That can’t be right’,” Smith said.
 “It was just a good day on the greens.
 The surfaces here are so good.”